C

 Puppies and adults need different combinations of nutrients to maintain good health.
 Consider these factors in a cockapoo’s diet:

 Cockapoo puppy food: Protein is an important nutrient in the diet of puppies.
 Protein builds muscle and helps in the development of healthy tissue.
 Fat is another essential in a puppy’s diet.
 A limited amount of fat supports the development of the brain and supplies a puppy with energy for exploration.
 Fat also supports healthy vision.
 This builds up their defenses against cataracts.
-Vitamin E contributes to the strong development of the immune system and vitamin D helps strengthen a puppy’s bones.
+Vitamin E contributes to the strong development of the immune system, and vitamin D helps strengthen a puppy’s bones.
 Be sure to make water available to puppies at all times.
 Water helps with proper digestion.

 Cockapoo adult dog food: An adult dog needs protein in its diet as well.
 Protein helps a full-grown cockapoo maintain strong muscles as well as a healthy coat.
-Calcium keeps bones strong which can prevent hip dysplasia.
+Calcium keeps bones strong, which can prevent hip dysplasia.
 A limited amount of carbohydrates gives an adult dog energy while not adding excess weight.
-These dogs are prone to obesity so monitoring the intake of fat is a smart idea.
+These dogs are prone to obesity, so monitoring their intake of fat is a smart idea.
 Omega-3 fatty acids support brain power and good vision for this active, intelligent canine.
 Omega-3 fatty acids can also help maintain the health of joints.
 Providing water is necessary for hydration and proper digestion in an adult cockapoo.

 Maintenance And Grooming